Combat!: Cast

+Note: Fletcher Fist, John Considine, Aronold Meritt, Dennis Robertson and William Harlow also played at least one other character from seasons 2 to 5.

 Prior to portraying Pvt.
 McCall, William Bryant made three guest appearances throughout the first four seasons.
 Throughout the whole series, however, Paul Busch portrayed multiple characters, the majority of them being German.
 Conlan Carter (a newcomer) was nominated for a Primetime Emmy Award in 1964 for his portrayal of PFC "Doc".
+Carter also played an MP Cpl. in a season 1 episode prior to playing Doc.